Patsy Gallacher: International career

 Patsy gathered 12 caps for Ireland in an age when fewer internationals were played, and World War I also led to such games being suspended for several years.
 On his debut for Ireland at Windsor Park in Belfast against England he became the highest paid international ever.
 Interest in the Ireland team grew tremendously: 50,000 packed into Windsor Park for his Ireland debut in 1919.

 Like many Irish players of his era, he played for both the Belfast-based Irish Football Association side (11 times, with six matches against Scotland), and the Dublin-based Irish Free State team once versus Spain – at 40 years of age, he became their oldest-ever debutant (surpassing Bill Lacey, although Lacey made further appearances up to the age of 41).

-Gallacher also represented the Scottish League XI twice (both against the Irish League) while at Celtic, and made seven appearances and scored seven goals in a Scottish FA tour of Canada in 1927 while at Falkirk.
+Gallacher also represented the Scottish Football League XI twice (both against the Irish League) while at Celtic, and made seven appearances and scored seven goals in a Scottish FA tour of Canada in 1927 while at Falkirk.

 Personal life

 Gallacher had been apprenticed in the famous local John Brown & Company shipyard prior to joining Celtic and returned to the industry (a reserved occupation) during World War I; in peacetime he was, unusually, permitted by Celtic to be a publican in Renfrew while also playing for them which allowed him to stop working in the shipyard.
 From 1925 he ran the International Bar in his hometown of Clydebank and concentrated on the licensed trade after retiring from playing professionally aged 41.
 His wife died in 1929 and Patsy had to raise their six children on his own.
 Patsy himself died in 1953 and is buried in Arkleston Cemetery in Paisley.
 In 2007 a memorial plaque was unveiled in Ramelton, with the unveiling ceremony attended by family members, locals and some of Celtic's Lisbon Lions team.

-Two of his sons Tommy and Willie also became footballers, as did his grandsons Brian and Kevin, the latter of whom played for Scotland at 1998 FIFA World Cup.
-Additionally, his nephew John Divers and John's son of the same name both played for Celtic.
+Two of his sons Tommy and Willie also became footballers, as did his grandson Kevin, who played for Scotland at 1998 FIFA World Cup.
+Additionally, his nephew John Divers and John's son of the same name both played for Celtic, and great-granddaughter Amy Gallacher (descendant of Tommy) joined the club's women's team in 2022; she scored the winning goal in the last game of the 2023–24 season which secured the club's first women's league title.